- About Sarah Edwards

 I started out in admin, moved quickly into IT support and training at PwC, and worked hard over several years to become global web manager.
 The internet was dial-up, websites were basically digital business cards, and I was completely hooked from day one.

-A few highlights: building a website entirely in Latvian (not recommended), and producing an interactive DVD distributed internationally for PwC's legal clients.
+A few highlights: building a website entirely in Latvian (just beyond complex!), and producing an interactive DVD distributed internationally for PwC's legal clients.

 PwC eventually dissolved the global web team in favour of regional ones.
 I swore that day I'd never work for a large corporate again, and I haven't.